RTEMS/rtems-docs/c-user/glossary.rst

         of elements.
 It differs from an array in that it is not limited to a predefined size.

+    Clock Driver
+        The Clock Driver is a driver which provides the :term:`clock tick` and a time counter.
+The time counter is used to drive the :term:`CLOCK_REALTIME` and :term:`CLOCK_MONOTONIC`.
+The Clock Driver can be initialized by the application with the :ref:`CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER` and
+        :ref:`CONFIGURE_MICROSECONDS_PER_TICK` application configuration options.

+    clock tick
+        The clock tick is a coarse time measure provided by RTEMS.
+The :term:`Clock Driver` emits clock ticks at rate specified by the :ref:`CONFIGURE_MICROSECONDS_PER_TICK` application configuration option.
+In
+        contrast to :term:`CLOCK_REALTIME` and :term:`CLOCK_MONOTONIC`, the clock tick rate is not affected by incremental adjustments.

+    CLOCK_MONOTONIC
+        The CLOCK_MONOTONIC is a clock provided by RTEMS which measures the time since an unspecified starting point.
+In contrast to :term:`CLOCK_REALTIME`, this clock cannot be set.
+It may be affected by incremental adjustments for example carried out by the :term:`NTP` or the use of a :term:`PPS` signal.
+        See also :term:`CLOCK_REALTIME`, :term:`clock tick`, and
+        :term:`Clock Driver`.

+    CLOCK_REALTIME
+        The CLOCK_REALTIME is a clock provided by RTEMS which measures the real time (also known as wall-clock time).
+It is defined by :term:`POSIX`.
+In particular, every day is treated as if it contains exactly 86400 seconds and leap seconds are ignored.
+This clock can be set by the application which may result in time jumps.
+It may be affected by incremental adjustments for example carried out by the :term:`NTP` or the use of a :term:`PPS` signal.
+        RTEMS can represent time points of this clock in nanoseconds ranging from 1988-01-01T00:00:00.000000000Z to 2514-05-31T01:53:03.999999999Z.
+See also
+        :term:`CLOCK_MONOTONIC`, :term:`clock tick`, and :term:`Clock Driver`.

     cluster
         We have clustered scheduling in case the set of processors of a system is partitioned into non-empty pairwise disjoint subsets.
 These subsets are